jsmnh/BIS15W2024_jhsiao/lab9/hw8.md

 ```

 10. Please complete the class project survey at: [BIS 15L Group Project](https://forms.gle/H2j69Z3ZtbLH3efW6)
+*My groupmates are Amy Zhang and Amanda Duong, and we have decided to focus on marine biology*

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.